bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 The data for short-read assembly composed of paired-end Illumina sequencing reads from _Mycoplasmoides genitalium_, a pathogenic bacteria that causes infection of the urinary and genital tracts in humans.
 The data for long-read assembly is composed of Nanopore and PacBio HiFi reads from _Mycoplasma ovipneumoniae_, a pathogenic bacterium causing pneumonia in sheep and goats.
+The reads used here are only subsets of the total data, to make sure the analyses don't take too long to run.
 For an overview of where the data comes from, see the [information sheet on Zenodo]().

 ## Quality Control